bleepr/bleepr.github.io/matthew.markdown

 *Figure 3: A screenshot of the table occupancies activity, with custom list item*

 This shows staff who is occupying the table over a given timespan, the timespan they are occupying it for (potentially indefinite in the event of no future bookings) and if there was a reservation made in advance.
+This was achieved by creating a custom XML layout to achieve the look
+I wanted for the occupancies items, and then backing that with a custom ListAdapter, which handles populating all of the fields of that layout
+(and colouring the text and background appropriately) based on data retrieved from the cache.
+The JodaTime library proved useful here for managing date-time values, and constructing well formatted human readable versions of them.

 ## Evaluation, Improvements and Summary
 The application is internally architected in terms of activities and services, each with a clear purpose.
 This was intentional (and is in some